jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 }
  ```

-6. Save everything and tell Alexa to do call you and wait for your phone to ring.
+6. Save everything
+7. Say <a href="#ExamplePhrases"> Example Phrases</a> to tell Alexa to call the phone.
+8. Wait for your phone to ring.